Relatively Moving Systems in "True Transformations Relativity"

-In the traditional ''AT relativity'' approach with the synchronous definition of length and the Lorentz contraction (see, e.g., \cite{Panof}) the charges on all sides are supposed to be zero in the rest frame of a loop with current.
-In the IFR in which the loop with current is moving it is found that $Q_{AB}^{\prime }\neq Q_{AB},$ due to the Lorentz contraction, and that the charge on the $\overline{EF}$ side is ''-'' of that one on the $ \overline{AB}$ side.
+In the traditional \textquotedblleft AT relativity\textquotedblright\ approach with the synchronous definition of length and the Lorentz contraction (see, e.g., [21]) the charges on all sides are supposed to be zero in the rest frame of a loop with current.
+In the IFR in which the loop with current is moving it is found that $Q_{AB}^{\prime }\neq Q_{AB}$, due to the Lorentz contraction, and that the charge on the $\overline{EF}$ side is \textquotedblright -\textquotedblright\ of that one on the $\overline{AB}$ side.
 Furthermore, it is obtained that the charges on the vertical sides of a loop with current are zero for both the loop at rest and moving loop, since for vertical sides there is no Lorentz contraction.
-Such results obtained in the common approach led the physics community (I am not aware of any exception) to conclude that there is an electric moment $ \mathbf{P}$ for a moving loop with current, (see \cite{Panof}, Eq.(18-58)).
-The appearance of this ''relativistic'' effect and its consequences are discussed in numerous papers and books.
-Contrary to all these works we find in the ''TT relativity'' that at long distances a loop with current always (in any IFR) behaves as a quadrupole.
-The existence of a quadrupole electric moment instead of dipole electric moment will influence many previous results from the classical electrodynamics up to the intepretation of an electric moment for a moving neutron.
+Such results obtained in the common approach led the physics community (I am not aware of any exception) to conclude that there is an electric moment $\mathbf{P}$ for a moving loop with current, (see [21], Eq.(18-58)).
+The appearance of this \textquotedblleft relativistic\textquotedblright\ effect and its consequences are discussed in numerous papers and books.
+Contrary to all these works we find in the \textquotedblleft TT relativity\textquotedblright\ that \emph{at points far from that current loop such a distribution of charges always (in any IFR) behaves like an electric dipole, but as a 4D geometric quantity.}

 \textbf{5.
 CONCLUSIONS}